clef/frontend-styleguide/README.md

-# Clef CSS Styleguide
+# Clef Frontend Styleguide

 When contributing _new_ CSS here are some conventions to consider to better write CSS as a team.

 ## Semantics

-Strive for specificity over brevity.
+Always strive for specificity over brevity.
 The more specific our class selectors _are_, the easier it is to find and debug our CSS.

 ### Syntax